The Amish understand a life-changing truth about technology the rest of us don’t

 I sometimes do a poll.
 I hold up my mobile phone and ask how many people love this technology.
 I usually get 75% of the people raise their hands.
 And I say, who hates his technology.
 And I usually get 75% of the people raising their hands.
 The overlap is definitely there.

 It’s clear that our lives are changing.
-Where do you think we’re going to end up in the next 10 or even 50 years in terms of relationship with technology?
+Where do you think we’re going to end up in the next ten or even 50 years in terms of our relationship with technology?

-I would urge people to to read this amazing science fiction short story by EM Forester called “The Machine Stops.”
+I would urge people to to read this amazing science fiction short story by EM Forster called “The Machine Stops.”
 It was written in 1908.

 In the story, basically everyone is online 24 hours a day, and everyone lives underground in their own little caves.
 Nobody interacts physically with anyone anymore.
 It’s the story of one young man who wants to break out of this.